FozzTexx/devuan-zfs/README.md

 * zfs-dkms
 * zfsutils-linux

-Run setup-zfs.sh, setup-zfs-stage2.sh will be run from inside the chroot by setup-zfs.sh
+Run setup-zfs-stage1, setup-zfs-stage2.sh will be run from inside the chroot by setup-zfs-stage1